mattman2864/Obsidian/Plans for Robotics.md

 ***BE PRESENT***
 ***BE ON TIME***
 ***BE FOCUSED AND INVOLVED***
-I believe that if we do these things and the things I list below, we can be competitive with the top teams in the state and even the world.
+If we do these things and the things I list below, we can be competitive with the top teams in the state and even the world.
 # Before Next Season
 ## Offseason Event
 ### Ideas for game